Somethings one can observe strange v := v in Go source code. And there is a reason behind it. Take this code from Go FAQ for example:

 c

 This is simple case to remember, sure.
-Just use one of ‘workarounds’: assign value to inner variable (v := v
+Just use one of ‘workarounds’: assign value to inner variable (v := v), or use is an argument for the go routine ( go func(u ...) {...}(v)).

 But there are more subtle ways to shoot yourself.
 By tests for example.
 Unfortenately tests are code as well, and can be false positive (snippet from Go Wiki):